nasttolm/homework_bot/README.md

 Yandex educational project.
 Python Developer course (backend).
 ### Description
 Bot for Telegram.
 Polls the Yandex Practicum API and gets the status of homework.
 It transmitte status data and possible errors to the Telegram chat.
+A project to study logging and error handling.
+Logging is carried out using the logging module.
 ### Running a project in dev mode
 - Install and activate the virtual environment
 ```